kmlawson/china-revolutions-mo3337/99bibliography.md

 - Chan, Ming K., Arif Dirlik, and Professor Arif Dirlik. *Schools Into Fields and Factories: Anarchists, the Guomindang, and the National Labor University in Shanghai, 1927-1932*.
 1991.
 - Chang, Kuo-t’ao. *The Rise of the Chinese Communist Party: The Autobiography of Chang Kuo-t’ao*, 1971.
 - Chang, Leslie T. *Factory Girls: From Village to City in a Changing China*.
 2009.
+- Chang, Parris H. ‘The Anti-Lin Piao and Confucius Campaign: Its Meaning and Purposes’. *Asian Survey* 14, no. 10 (1974): 871–86.
+[DOI](https://doi.org/10.2307/2643362).
+- ———. *The Role of Ch’en Po-Ta in the Cultural Revolution*, 1971.
 - Chanisheff, Söyüngül. *The Land Drenched in Tears*.
 2018.
 - Chan/Madsen, Anita Chan, Richard Madsen, and Jonathan Unger. *Chen Village: Revolution to Globalization*.
-Electronic book.
 2010.
 - Chapman, Herbert Owen. *The Chinese Revolution, 1926-27: A Record of the Period Under Communist Control as Seen from the Nationalist Capital, Hankow*.
 1928.
 - Chartier, Roger. *The Cultural Origins of the French Revolution*.
 Bicentennial Reflections on the French Revolution.
 1991.
 - Chau, Adam Yuet. *Miraculous Response: Doing Popular Religion in Contemporary China*.
 Electronic book.
 2006.